open-make/openmakewebsite/content/blog/2021-11-12-FAIR4RH/index.en.md

 We then discussed what this group could bring to that previous initiative, and came to these conclusions:

-- getting community feedback and review of the principles.
+- Getting community feedback and review of the principles.
-- producing a more complete document (similar to the FAIR4RS one).
+- Producing a more complete document (similar to the FAIR4RS one).
-- maximizing outreach and adoption of the principles.
+- Maximizing outreach and adoption of the principles.

 We also discussed what strategey would be the most effective, and the most suited to our own schedule and tasks.